 Preparing to be a caregiver for an elderly loved one is uncharted territory for most.
 Those who are aging may need their living space adapted and their finances protected.
 Complex healthcare, medications and physician appointments must be documented and tracked.

 Most caregivers have their own family to take care of and job responsibilities as well.
 Short of special training, what is a family caregiver to do?
 That’s where an evaluation of activities of daily living comes into play.
 It’s an essential tool that walks a caregiver through areas of need in order to identify where assistance is required.

 The adage “You have to ask the right question to get the right answer” holds true for first-time caregivers.
 Identifying specifically what you need to handle health care, finances, transportation and personal care (among other things) for your loved one will help you to ask “What do I need, when do I need it and who can provide it?”

-Here’s an example of how the Partnering with Families checklist helps to sort things out in the senior’s living situation:
+Here’s an example of how the Activities of Daily Living checklist helps to sort things out in the senior’s living situation:

-Perhaps the more time consuming part of being a caregiver is the coordination and oversight of care.
+Perhaps the more time-consuming part of being a caregiver is the coordination and oversight of care of home care.
 Carefully consider who is going to take on the responsibility of consistently monitoring your loved one’s situation for changes.

 As seniors are increasingly able to age in their own homes, the number of caregivers will increase as well.
 If you are one of them, you have our respect and support.
-We can help you get organized, and we are here to help provide care for your aging loved one.
+We can help understand your in-home care options, ask the questions and find the right support, and provide care for your aging loved one.

 To get started, please call (800) 660-CARE or request a free home care consultation.